arnisoph/postisto/README.rst

 General
 -------

-poŝtisto is the successor of Tabellarius, an IMAP client that sorts your mailboxes based on a extensive configuration language.
+poŝtisto is the successor of Tabellarius, an IMAP client that sorts your mailboxes based on an extensive configuration language.
 Unlike other mail filters it uses the `same IMAP connection accross multiple IMAP commands <https://github.com/lefcha/imapfilter>`_ and `simple markup language <http://www.rfcreader.com/#rfc5228>`_ instead of a complex scripting language though it isn't that feature-rich as the well-known Sieve standard.

-It became necessary because of missing features in the ManageSieve protocol and service providers that don't even provide a ManageSieve service or any other *human-friendly* filter techniques.
+It became necessary because of missing features in the ManageSieve protocol and service providers that don't even provide a ManageSieve service or any *more advanced* filter techniques.

-What it actually does is to parse a directory structure containing YAML config files, sets up an IMAP connection pool to one or more IMAP servers, checks whether a subset of e-mails matches to your defined rule sets and apply IMAP commands like copy or move to them.
+What it actually does is to parse your YAML config files, sets up an IMAP connection pool to one or more IMAP servers, checks whether new e-mails match to your rule sets and then move it to your desired folder (or flags them).
 It usually doesn't download the full e-mail and _never_ changes the contents of an e-mail.

 Contributing